Crooked teeth can make you feel self-conscious and can increase your risk of cavities, gum disease, and other oral health problems.

 Braces rely on brackets and wires to apply force to the teeth, aligning them over time.
 The hardware is periodically adjusted to exert the right amount of pressure needed to straighten teeth and properly align the patient's bite.

 While Invisalign clear aligners provide the most subtle form of orthodontic treatment, they are not suitable for everybody.
-Patients with moderate to severe misalignment will typically receive better results from traditional braces.
+San Antonio patients with moderate to severe misalignment will typically receive better results from traditional braces.

 See How Braces Work